GitHooksIO/githook-slack/README.md

 You are able to choose the event you want to Slack about, and specify a message to send to your channel.
 You can use template variables as defined below, and they will be automatically replaced by the real values before the message is sent.

+Alternatively, you can choose the `All events` option to receive all of the events below in one install.
+But you will not be able to customise the message text - it will be left as the default values below.

 ## Events

 ### PR opened